themarshallproject/solitary-streets/README.md

 ##Bugs
 If you have questions about the data, please email Christie at ```cthompson@themarshallproject.org``` or Tom at ```tmeagher@themarshallproject.org``` or file a [Github issue](https://github.com/themarshallproject/solitary-streets/issues).

+If you write a story in your state using this data or our methodology, please let us know!
+Email Blair at ```bhickman@themarshallproject.org```